aayush26/leetcode/README.md

 ## Step 3: Pull Request

 1. While sending out pull request, also attach proof of submission as accepted solution for the code.
+2. A single pull request should only address a single issue, i.e. solution for a single leetcode problem.
+It can include multiple files for multiple unique solutions(approaches) but only for a single problem.

 ## What next?